subconsciousnetwork/ObservableStore/README.md

 ## Bindings

 `StoreProtocol.binding(get:tag:)` lets you create a [binding](https://developer.apple.com/documentation/swiftui/binding) that represents some part of a store state.
 The `get` closure reads the state into a value, and the `tag` closure wraps the value set on the binding in an action.
-The result is a binding that can be passed to any vanilla SwiftUI view, but changes state only through deterministic updates.
+The result is a binding that can be passed to any vanilla SwiftUI view, changing state only through deterministic updates.

 ```swift
 TextField(